Tea for the Tillerman: In popular culture

-The closing title track of the British sitcom Extras is "Tea for the Tillerman", which is written and performed by Cat Stevens and is the title track of his album Tea for the Tillerman.
+"Tea for the Tillerman" was used as the closing title track of the British sitcom Extras.

 The opening scene to a 2014 episode of The Simpsons titled "Super Franchise Me" parodied the artwork to this album, with the title track playing over it.

 A previously unreleased version of "But I Might Die Tonight", was used in the 1970 film Deep End in the opening and closing scenes.
 The version of the song used in the film was eventually released in 2020.

 Four of the songs from this album were used in the 1971 film Harold and Maude: "Tea for the Tillerman"; "Where Do the Children Play"; "Miles from Nowhere" and "On the Road to Find Out".

 The song "Father and Son", was used in the closing scene of the 2017 film Guardians of the Galaxy Vol. 2.
 The song is also featured in the 2009 film The Boat That Rocked.